dctrud/docker2singularity-go/README.md

 ## Does not yet...

-  * Properly fix the env yet (need to exclude things, proper quoting etc.)
+  * Properly fix the env (need to exclude things, proper quoting etc.)
-  * Build and image, only sandbox
+  * Build an image, only sandbox
   * Tidy up it's temp dir